nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User wants to delete an order.
-2. User chooses to <ins>view all orders of a specified customer from contacts list (UC04)</ins>.
+2. User finds the order they want to delete.
-3. User deletes the order by the customer name and the order index.
+3. User deletes the order by their index.
-4. SellSavvy updates the status of the order and indicates that the action is successful.
+4. SellSavvy updates the displayed list of orders that the action is successful.

 Use case ends.